-- b.
+- H. Suspension [E.C. §§76031, 66017] - (1) The College Conduct Administrator Disciplinarian is authorized to suspend a student for good cause as set forth in Section 1 of this administrative regulation. - (2) The period of suspension may be: - a.
+For a period of up to ten (10) days of instruction from one or more classes. - b.
 For the remainder of the school term from one or more classes. - c.
-For one (1) or more terms from all classes and activities of the college. - (3) Whenever the student suspended is a dependent minor for federal income tax purposes, the parent or guardian shall be notified in writing by the College Conduct Administrator Disciplinarian. - (4) Before a suspension becomes effective, the student shall have the right to pursue the Hearing and Appeal Process as set forth in Section 3 of this administrative regulation, except that an interim suspension may be imposed by the College Conduct Administrator Disciplinarian where an immediate suspension is required in order to protect the safety or welfare of persons or property pending a hearing.
-As soon as practical, the College Conduct Administrator Disciplinarian shall hold a formal conference with the student to give the student an opportunity to respond to the charges against him or her. - (5) The College Conduct Administrator Disciplinarian shall, upon the suspension of any student, notify the appropriate law enforcement authorities of any acts of the student which may be in violation of Penal Code Section 245 (assault with a deadly weapon or instrument).
+For one (1) or more terms from all classes and activities of the college. - (2) Whenever the student suspended is a dependent minor for federal income tax purposes, the parent or guardian shall be notified in writing by the College Conduct Administrator Disciplinarian. - (3) Before a suspension becomes effective, the student shall have the right to pursue the Hearing and Appeal Process as set forth in Section 3 of this administrative regulation, except that an interim suspension may be imposed by the College Conduct Administrator Disciplinarian where an immediate suspension is required in order to protect the safety or welfare of persons or property pending a hearing.
+As soon as practical, the College Conduct Administrator Disciplinarian shall hold a formal conference with the student to give the student an opportunity to respond to the charges against him or her. - (4) The College Conduct Administrator Disciplinarian shall, upon the suspension of any student, notify the appropriate law enforcement authorities of any acts of the student which may be in violation of Penal Code Section 245 (assault with a deadly weapon or instrument).
 [E.C. §76035]